Jim Nicholas

-James Joachim Nicholas MiD (17 November 1890 – 20 September 1917) was an Australian rules footballer who played with University in the Victorian Football League.
+James Joachim Nicholas (17 November 1890 – 20 September 1917) was an Australian rules footballer who played with University in the Victorian Football League.
 He was killed in action, in Belgium, during World War I.

 Family

 The son of William John Nicholas, and Sarah Nicholas, née Joachim, James Joachim Nicholas was born at Picola, Victoria on 17 November 1890.

 Education

 He was educated at Brighton Grammar School.
 In 1906, aged 15, he passed the matriculation examination.

 He studied medicine at the University of Melbourne, graduating as Bachelor of Medicine and Bachelor of Surgery (M.B.B.S.) in 1911, and as Doctor of Medicine (M.D.) in 1913.

 Medicine

 Following his graduation, and before his military service, he practised medicine jointly with Dr. Richard Horace Gibbs in Colac, Victoria.

 Football

 A regular player for the university's Metropolitan Amateur Football Association (MAFA) team, he played one VFL match for the university team, as a last minute inclusion in a team badly depleted in numbers, in the round 12 match, against Richmond Football Club, at the Melbourne Cricket Ground, on 8 July 1911.